Sipxi/FIT-IZP_1/README.md

-# Just a repository for VUT FIT exercises with answers and comments
+# Just a repository for VUT FIT exercises with answers and explanations

 ## Makefile